DataDog/hiring-engineers/answers.md

 	* The MySQL CPU Time with the anomaly function applied
 	* The "customtest" metric summed up for an hour

-* *Note*  Setting the timeboard to 5 minutes is not intuitive.
+* **_note_**   Setting the timeboard to 5 minutes is not intuitive.
 Even rigging the URL doesn't always work, and you can't select anything more fine grained than a day with the UI.
 You can select an hour and then play back.
 It isn't in the documentation I could find anywhere.
 I finally found it from the datadog twitter feed...

 <img src="images/timeboard_5min.png">